 Tagbilaran City is situated on Bohol Island.
 Panglao and Bohol are connected through two bridges so the access from one island to the other is easy.

 If you want to explore more of Panglao and Bohol by yourself, you can rent a motorbike.
 There are a few motorbike rental shops at Alona Beach or you can simply ask at your accommodation.
-We rented a motorbike for a few days and had a lot of fun exploring Dimiao Falls, the Chocolate Hills, and some other awesome places.
+We rented a motorbike for a few days and had a lot of fun exploring all the tourist attractions in Bohol.

 2. What to expect at Alona Beach, Bohol